bcorporaal/the-manual/event-checklist.md

 - [ ] Determine the language for the evening.
 Dutch is our preference but English is no problem.
 - [ ] Pick a date.
 A Tuesday, Wednesday or Thursday works best.
 - [ ] Make a draft schedule.
 Leave ample time for networking and keep in mind that things always run late.
+- [ ] Provide a theme and short blurb that we can put up on the [Meetup page](https://www.meetup.com/Rotterdam-UX-Cocktail-Hours/).
+See other events for inspiration.

 ### Ahead of the meetup